-- Two benefit periods with a waiting period
+- Two benefit options with a waiting period

 - Replacement of 50% or 60% of basic pay tax-free

 - Benefits payable to age 65

-- · Premiums paid through payroll allotment
+- Premiums paid through payroll allotment

 Supplemental dental insurance-The NRLCA Dental Plan through the Ameritas Group is available to all NRLCA members.
 The Plan features a schedule of benefits for a variety of dental care services.
-The Plan allows members to use any licensed dentist.
 Benefits include:

 - Diagnostic and Preventive Care

-- · Oral Surgery

-- Restorative Care
+- · Restorative Care

 - Endodontic Care (Root Canal Therapy)

 - Periodontic Care (Gum Disease)

 - Prosthodontic Care (Crowns and Dentures)